 - Tariff points:

 - Full-time; sandwich

 - Key fact:

-Industry forecasters predict massive growth and estimate that the service robotics market will increase to an annual $66 billion by 2025.
-As a result, demand for graduates with the technical and creative ability to work in this area is set to increase.
+Industry forecasters predict that the service robot market will increase in value to an annual 66 billion by 2025.
+Demand for graduates with the technical and creative ability to work in this area is set to increase too.

-Our students excel in European robotics competitions.
-Some complete work placements with blue-chip organisations such as Intel, the London Stock Exchange and IBM.
-Others work for dynamic start-ups or challenger brands.
-Many go on to set up businesses based on their own inventions.
+Take part in European robotics competitions, where our students have excelled in the past.
+Complete work placements with blue-chip organisations such as Intel, the London Stock Exchange and IBM, or dynamic start-ups or challenger brands.

 Watch: The learning and teaching experience